Preserved lemons are a must in our Moroccan Cuisine

-There is no Moroccan cooking without preserved lemons, and the store-bought variety doesn’t even begin to compare with homemade.
-Preserved lemons take minutes to prepare and two weeks to “incubate,” totally unassisted, and the result is a few months’ supply of the single element that will convert many of your dishes from plain to glorious.
+The store-bought variety doesn’t even begin to compare with its homemade counterpart.
+Preserved lemons take minutes to prepare and two weeks to “incubate” totally unassisted.
+And the result is a few months’ supply of luscious preserved lemons: the single element that will convert many of your dishes from plain to glorious.

 When lemons are plentiful, buy a dozen or two, a box of coarse salt, and a couple of wide-mouth glass jars, and hunker down to a batch of preserved lemons.
 That is all you need, along with some elbow grease to cram the lemons into the jar and force the juices out.
 That is the secret of their swelling and pickling, as well as their heady aroma.

 - 8 to 10 large thick-skinned lemons

 Remove any green points attached to the ends of the lemons.

 Place 2 -3 pieces in a clean wide-mouth quart-sized glass jar, top with a thick layer of salt.